Feminsazzz/Credit_card_UI/README.md

 # Credit_card_UI
-This is a simple HTML and CSS project which contains files for a simple interactive profile card .
+This is a simple HTML and CSS project which contains files for a simple interactive Credit card and completely editable.

 How To use it ???

-Step 1 : Replace your image with the Photograph.jpg
-Step 2 : Replace the file position of your image in the 13th line of index.html Step 3 : Edit the name and job in the lines 16,17 .
+Step 1 : Replace the name and number you need

 Here you go you got it!!!
 Happy coding....